From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: How cohesive is a thick hole?

-\begin{remark} Although the classification given by the cohesive Betti numbers is generally stronger than that given by the thick Betti numbers, there are simplicial complexes with the same cohesive Betti numbers but with different thick Betti numbers (Figure~\ref{Fig:ComparacionCoskStrati} and Table \ref{Tab:ComparacionCoskStrat}).
+\begin{remark} Although the classification given by the cohesive Betti numbers is generally finer than that given by the thick Betti numbers (mainly because the former encode the number of simplices in each dimension by taking $\mathbf{h}=\{h\}$), there are simplicial complexes with the same cohesive Betti numbers but with different thick Betti numbers (Figure~\ref{Fig:ComparacionCoskStrati} and Table \ref{Tab:ComparacionCoskStrat}). \end{remark}